 Next step: Book a consultation, schedule a callback, or provide information—but always establish what happens next.

-An AI receptionist can handle all three automatically.
-Caller says they need a new AC unit—AI qualifies it as a new installation inquiry, captures contact info, and offers to schedule an in-home estimate.
+An AI receptionist or professional answering service can handle all three automatically.
+Caller says they need a new AC unit—an HVAC answering service qualifies it as a new installation inquiry, captures contact info, and offers to schedule an in-home estimate.

 No manual note-taking.
 No "I'll call you back later."
 The lead is in your system with a next step before the call ends.